Northwestern Medicine Uses New Minimally Invasive Technique for Melanoma

 “I had this major surgery and didn’t take any time off from school or my internship,” Easom said.
 “The incisions were so small, I couldn’t even see them.
 They are monitoring my leg to make sure the swelling goes down, but I’m getting better and better each day.”

 Bilimoria and Wayne are both members of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+To learn more about the Lurie Cancer Center, visit its website.

 The American Cancer Society recommends professional skin examinations every year for people older than 40, and every three years for people ages 20 to 40.
 The best way to prevent skin cancer is to reduce your exposure to sunlight.
 Ultraviolet light is most intense between 10 a.m. and 4 p.m.